 '''

-open Cil_types

-open Cil

 class non_zero_divisor prj = object(self)

-inherit Visitor.generic frama c visitor (Cil.copy visit()) prj
+inherit Visitor generic frama c visitor (Cil.copy visit()) prj

 ( A division is an expression: we override the vexpr method )

 method vexpr = function

-\rm BinOp\,(\mbox{(Div}\,|\,Mod)\mbox{,\,e2}\mbox{,\})\ \rightarrow
+BinOp((Div | Mod), , e2, ) \rightarrow

 let t = Cil.typeOf e2 in

 let logic e2 =

 Logic const.mk dummy term

-(TCastE(t,Logic_const.expr_to_term e2)) t
+(TCastE(t, Logic const.expr to term e2)) t

-in

-let assertion = Logic const.prel (Rneq,logic e2,Cil.lzero()) in
+let assertion = Logic const.prel (Rneq, logic e2, Cil.lzero()) in

 ( At this point, we have built the assertion we want to insert.

 It remains to attach it to the correct statement.
 The cil visitor

 maintains the information of which statement is currently visited

 in the current_stmt method, which returns None when outside

 of a statement, e.g. when visiting a global declaration.
 Here, it

 necessarily returns Some. )

-let stmt = Extlib.the (self#current stmt) in
+let stmt = Extlib.the (self#current_stmt) in

 ( Since we are copying the file in a new project, we can't insert

 the annotation into the current table, but in the table of the new

 project.
 To avoid the cost of switching projects back and forth,

 all operations on the new project are queued until the end of the

 visit, as mentioned above.
 This is done in the following

 statement. )

-Queue.add
+Queue, add

-(fun () \rightarrow Annotations.add assert stmt "before:true assertion)
+(fun () \rightarrow Annotations.add assert stmt \simbefore:true assertion)

-self#get_filling_actions;
+self #get_filling_actions;

 ( Do not forget to recurse on the children of the

 division. )

 DoChildren

-| \rightarrow DoChildren ( do not do anything on other expressions
+→ DoChildren ( do not do anything on other expressions

 (except visiting their children))

 end

 ( This function returns a new project initialized with

 the current file plus the annotations related to division. )

 let create_syntactic_check_project =

-File.create project from visitor
+File.create_project_from_visitor

 "syntactic check"

 (new Syntactic check.non zero divisor);

 '''